If you are planning a trip to San Francisco, visiting Muir Woods should be at the top of your bucket list.

 Explore Lombard Street

 Still have some sight-seeing gas left in the tank?
-Walk a couple of blocks to Lombard Street and view the “most crookedest street in San Francisco”!
-This charming (albeit bizarre) street is one of the most iconic photo ops in the city.
-From checking out the famous houses to walking the zigzags of this famous street, it’s a quick way to get yet another great photo and better memory.
+Walk a couple of blocks to Lombard Street, the “most crookedest street in San Francisco”!
+This charming (albeit bizarre) street is one of the city’s most iconic photo ops.
+From checking out the famous houses to walking the zigzags, it’s a quick way to get yet another great memory.

 Explore Golden Gate Park

-You may have driven across Golden Gate Bridge to get visit Muir Woods, but to get the full experience of this emblematic structure, you should experience it from all angles.
-Renting e-bikes to ride through golden gate park is the perfect way to stretch your legs after the shuttle ride and gain a new appreciation for this towering bridge.
-On the e-bikes, you’ll get to see much more of the park than if you were walking while also reserving energy for your San Francisco nightlife plans.
+You may have driven across the bridge to get to Muir Woods, but to experience this emblematic structure from all angles, head to Golden Gate Park.
+Renting e-bikes (or bikes) to ride through the park is the perfect way to stretch your legs after the shuttle ride and gain a new appreciation for the bridge—while reserving energy for your San Francisco nightlife plans.
 Happy cycling!

 Ready to have a one-of-a-kind experience visiting Muir Woods?
-Check out our Bike the Golden Gate Bridge + Shuttle to Muir Woods offering or our Famous San Francisco Tour with Muir Woods to have a full, seamless day of adventuring and exploring our favorite national monument!
+Check out Dylan’s Famous Tour with Muir Woods for a full, seamless day of adventuring and exploring our favorite national monument.
+Book now!